Ruby on Rails with Nginx on Ubuntu 12.04 LTS (Precise)

 Updated by Alex Fornuto

-Ruby on Rails is a popular rapid development web framework that allows web designers and developers to implement fully featured dynamic web applications using the Ruby programming language.
-This guide describes the required process for deploying Ruby on Rails with Passenger and the Nginx web server on Ubuntu 12.04 (Precise).
-For the purposes of this tutorial, it is assumed that you’ve followed the steps outlined in our getting started guide, that your system is up to date, and that you’ve logged into your Linode as root via SSH.
+Ruby on Rails is a rapid development web framework that allows web designers and developers to implement dynamic fully featured web applications.
+This guide describes the required process for deploying Ruby on Rails with Phusion Passenger and the Nginx web server on Debian 8.

 hostname hostname -f

-apt-get install wget build-essential ruby1.8 ruby1.8-dev zlib1g-dev libruby1.8 rubygems1.8 libruby libssl-dev libpcre3-dev libcurl4-openssl-dev rake ruby-rack rails
+sudo apt-get install build-essential ruby1.8 ruby1.8-dev zlib1g-dev rubygems1.8 libruby libssl-dev libpcre3-dev libcurl4-openssl-dev rake ruby-rack rails

 Additionally, the application you deploy will likely have additional dependencies.
 Install these dependencies before proceeding.

 Phusion hosts a repository containing the latest version of Phusion Passenger.
-To add this to your package manager, first install the Phusion PGP key by running this command:
+To add this to your package manager, first install the Phusion PGP key:

 deb https://oss-binaries.phusionpassenger.com/apt/passenger precise main